impressible-wp/wordpress-ci/example/import_test/README.md

           # Actual test
           test-command: |

-            # Running "server-side" commands in the Wordpress CI container
+            # Running "server-side" commands in the WordPress CI container
             wpci-cmd wp rewrite structure '/%postname%/'
             wpci-cmd wp plugin activate myplugin

-            # Your test may access the Wordpress CI's URL with this environment variable
+            # Your test may access the WordPress CI's URL with this environment variable
-            echo "Wordpress is accessible here: $WORDPRESS_CI_URL"
+            echo "WordPress is accessible here: $WORDPRESS_CI_URL"

             # Running "client-side" commands in GitHub Actions runner
             composer install
             composer run test
 ```

-## Credentails for the Wordpress Admin User
+## Credentails for the WordPress Admin User

-With `import-sql` setup propertly, the Wordpress CI container will no longer run the
+With `import-sql` setup propertly, the WordPress CI container will no longer run the
 unattended installation steps.
 And the default username and password of the installed
-Wordpress might be different (depends on your SQL dump content).
+WordPress might be different (depends on your SQL dump content).

 See: [docker-entrypoint.sh](../../docker/docker-entrypoint.sh)